Alorafae/Lamia/README.md

 VS 2017 Community is current compiler in use.

 All libraries are compiled for this in x86 debug, x86 release, x64 debug, and x64 release.
+*(except physfs, currently only x64 release and debug)

 Compilation across all four configurations is currently working.